rishibommasani/HomogenizationNeurIPS2022/README.md

 # Use cases

-The main use case we envision for the codebase is to meausre homogenization on your own data.
+The main use case we envision for the codebase is to measure homogenization on your own data.
 For this, the main utility is provided by `homogenization.py`, wherein the data structures assumed are pre-specified.
-We plan to release an even simpler package in the future to facilitate homogenization measurement.
+We plan to release an even simpler package in the future to facilitate homogenization research.

 # Questions